-- Aspris Schools and colleges have different types of visitors, those with a professional role i.e., educational psychologists, social workers etc. those connected with the building, grounds maintenance, children's relatives or other visitors attending an activity in school such as a sports day.
-All visitors who are there in a professional capacity check ID and be assured that the visitor has had the appropriate DBS check (or the visitor's employers have confirmed that their staff have appropriate checks). - 11.1.1 Headteachers and principals should use their professional judgment about the need to escort or supervise such visitors. - 11.2 Visits to Services by VIPs or Celebrities There may be occasions when celebrities or VIPs visit services for various reasons.
-The following safeguarding arrangements with children must be in place in line with recommendations from the Lampard Report (2015). - (a) Visits are to be agreed and arranged in advance, with the purpose for the visit clearly understood by all involved parties - (b) Contact with service users will be agreed with the service users and their representatives in advance - (c) The VIP or celebrity will be accompanied by a suitably senior colleague at all times during their visit - (d) Confidential information will not be disclosed to the VIP or celebrity - (e) Informal follow-up arrangements will not be made with the VIP or celebrity.
+- 11.1 Aspris Schools and colleges have different types of visitors, those with a professional role i.e., educational psychologists, social workers etc. those connected with the building, grounds maintenance, children's relatives or other visitors attending an activity in school such as a sports day.
+All visitors who are there in a professional capacity check ID and be assured that the visitor has had the appropriate DBS check (or the visitor's employers have confirmed that their colleagues have appropriate checks). - 11.1.1 Headteachers and principals should use their professional judgment about the need to escort or supervise such visitors. - 11.2 Visits to Schools / Colleges by VIPs or Celebrities There may be occasions when celebrities or VIPs visit Schools / Colleges for various reasons.
+The following safeguarding arrangements with children must be in place in line with recommendations from the Lampard Report (2015). - (a) Visits are to be agreed and arranged in advance, with the purpose for the visit clearly understood by all involved parties - (b) Contact with children/ young people will be agreed with the children/ young people and their representatives in advance

+- (c) The VIP or celebrity will be accompanied by a suitably senior colleague at all times during their visit - (d) Confidential information will not be disclosed to the VIP or celebrity - (e) Informal follow-up arrangements will not be made with the VIP or celebrity.